Tek-Owie/Golden-Health-Fitness-2.0/src/pages/merch/index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Owie
-    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+    quote: At first I thought your products were just overhyped, then my friend kept singing your praises after patronizing you.
+So I decided to give you a try, I'm so glad I did.
+You've saved me from placing orders from foreign vendors and waiting months for delivery.
+I never found such remarkable quality for fitness wears in a long time!
+Keep doing what you do GHF!!
-  - author: Philipp Trommler
+  - author: Ade
-    quote: Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+    quote: I love your products, especially the grey hoodie you made for me.
+Now everyone who sees it with my name on the back just asks me for your number.
+I've become your ambassador for life.
-full_image: /img/products-full-width.jpg
+full_image: /img/fitness-trainer.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Fitness Training Subscriptions
-  description: We make it easy to make great coffee a part of your life.
-Choose
+  description: We make it easy to make fitness a part of your life.
+Choose one of
-    one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    our monthly subscription plans to receive intense and comprehensive training each month.
 Contact us about more details and payment info.
-  plans:
+  plans: []
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
-      items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
-      plan: Small
-      price: "50"
-    - description: Great for avid drinkers, java-loving couples and bigger crowds
-      items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
-      plan: Big
-      price: "80"
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
-      items:
-        - Whatever you need
-        - Green or roasted beans
-        - Unlimited varieties
-      plan: Custom
-      price: ??
 ---
 GHF provides quality and comfortable apparels for fitness enthusiasts of all stages, whether you're a beginner or seasoned pro, we've got something for your needs.